UbaidRussell/NFT-preview-card-component/README.md

 - [How to have images in line with text in css](https://stackoverflow.com/questions/20402261/how-to-have-images-in-line-with-text-in-css) - This helped me for aligning images with text.
 I really liked this pattern and will use it going forward.

 - [How to Create a Horizontal Line in HTML](https://www.wikihow.com/Insert-a-Line-in-HTML) - This is an amazing article which helped me finally understand how to insert a line in HTML.
 I'd recommend it to anyone still learning this concept.
 What I like about it is that it is very simple, easy to understand and you can implement it straight into HTML code.

+- [Image Hover Text Overlay Effect with HTML & CSS - Web Design Tutorial](https://www.youtube.com/watch?v=exb2ab72Xhs) This Youtube video helped us with the image overlay effect.
+I really liked this pattern and will use it going forward.

 ## Author